yuanhawk/BeyondAndroid/README.md

 Edit your Activity to contain a binding object: ActivityMainBinding binding, for my example, followed by ```setContentView(binding.getRoot())```<br>
 binding.getRoot() returns a View, just like your typical R.id.activity_main.

-You can access your widgets via binding, so you can escape the pains of findViewById, isn't it lovely for your project!
+You can access your widgets via binding, and say goodbye to findViewById, isn't it lovely to save your code lines!

 Warning: If you use it, the codes are going to be different from the profs, I'm here to introduce the tool, not to add your pains.